 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Fun Facts About Macedonia: See How Many You Never Knew
+Fun Facts About Macedonia: How Many Do You Know?

 The Second Most Mountainous Country In The World Is Macedonia

 85% of Macedonia’s territory is covered in mountains.
-This makes this small country the second most mountainous in the world, falling behind only Montenegro, another Balkan country that has 89% of its territory covered in mountains.
+This makes this small country the second most mountainous globally, falling behind only Montenegro, another Balkan country with 89% of its territory covered in mountains.
 Macedonia also has 34 mountaintops above 2,000 meters.

 This makes Macedonia the country with most mountaintops above 2,000 meters per square kilometer.